 - Sense of loss.
 It may be difficult to accept changes in your abilities.

 If these feelings linger week after week, you may be dealing with depression or anxiety.
 Feeling depressed or anxious about your diagnosis is common, but both can be successfully treated.

-> Learn more about symptoms of depression
+Learn more: Symptoms of depression

-Taking care of your emotional needs back to top
+Taking care of your emotional needs

 Coming to terms with your diagnosis and the emotions you are feeling will help you accept your diagnosis, move forward, and discover new ways to live a positive and fulfilling life.